 Heart Disease & Diabetes

+Atherosclerosis, or "hardening of the arteries," is a blood vessel disease (disease of the arteries and veins).
+It can decrease blood flow or completely block the flow of blood to your brain.
 People with diabetes often have atherosclerosis, putting them at risk of cardiovascular disease and stroke.
 If you have diabetes, OHSU’s Heart Disease & Diabetes Clinic will provide a team of a cardiologist and an endocrinologist from the Harold Schnitzer Diabetes Health Center, who will collaborate on the best health care plan for you.

 Heart disease and stroke are the top enemies of those suffering from diabetes.
 In fact, diabetics are struck by heart disease and stroke at two times the rate of the rest of the population.
 Due to diabetic neuropathy (numbness of nerves), you are less likely to feel the symptoms of heart disease such as chest pain.
 You can control the risk by receiving comprehensive health care that incorporates both blood sugar and lipid control (blood fats including cholesterol).
 Under the watchful eye of a cardiologist, you can be monitored for high lipid levels and atherosclerosis, or hardening of the arteries, which is a precursor to heart disease.
 At the OHSU Heart Disease & Diabetes Clinic, we couple aggressive lipid-lowering therapy with lifestyle modifications for whole body health.